oneapi-src/distributed-ranges/doc/developer/testing/gtest.rst

 ``test/gtest/mp``
   tests for mp programming model
-``test/gtest/shp``
+``test/gtest/sp``
-  tests for shp programming model ``test/gtest/include`` testing code shared between shp/mp ``test/gtest/include/common`` tests shared between shp/mp.
+  tests for sp programming model ``test/gtest/include`` testing code shared between sp/mp ``test/gtest/include/common`` tests shared between sp/mp.

 Google test creates a single binary that can run all tests in a single invocation.
-We have ``shp-tests`` and ``mp-tests`` for the 2 models.
+We have ``sp-tests`` and ``mp-tests`` for the 2 models.
-``mp-tests`` relies on MPI and the binary is executed with varying numbers of processes. ``shp-tests`` is executed with varying number of SYCL devices.
+``mp-tests`` relies on MPI and the binary is executed with varying numbers of processes. ``sp-tests`` is executed with varying number of SYCL devices.

 Common Tests
 ============

-When appropriate, we use the same test for shp/mp for test writing productivity and to ensure compatibility between the 2 models.
-Common tests are found in ``test/gtest/include/common``, and included in ``shp-tests.cpp`` and ``mp-tests.cpp``.
+When appropriate, we use the same test for sp/mp for test writing productivity and to ensure compatibility between the 2 models.
+Common tests are found in ``test/gtest/include/common``, and included in ``sp-tests.cpp`` and ``mp-tests.cpp``.

-There are intentional differences between the shp/mp that make it impossible to directly share tests.
+There are intentional differences between the sp/mp that make it impossible to directly share tests.
 We have some support to cover frequently occurring differences.
 Use your judgement to decide if there should be unified or separate tests.